-Electrify America boost, VW’s unified EV plan, Volvo C30 Recharge up close: Today’s Car News
+Electrify America boost, VW’s unified EV plan, Volvo C40 Recharge up close: Today’s Car News

 Volkswagen revealed a bit more about its plans to achieve profitability with electric vehicles over the next decade.
 With models that start launching in 2026, it plans to shift vehicles away from the array of internal-combustion platforms and several dedicated EV platforms that will exist by then over to a single one (SSP).
 With an increased emphasis on software and the development of autonomous-driving tech, plus the intent to share it with other automakers, the unified platform tech could eventually go into 40 million EVs.

-And today we take an up-close look at the Volvo C30 Recharge electric vehicle.
+And today we take an up-close look at the Volvo C40 Recharge electric vehicle.
 As Volvo’s second electric vehicle, the C40 Recharge carries ahead the same powertrain as the XC40 Recharge SUV—with a minor boost in range—but has a rounded, coupe-like roofline.

 And over at Motor Authority: Vietnam’s Vinfast has established an office in the U.S. and plans to open its first dealership in California soon, according to a Monday report.
 It’s still planning to use a battery subscription model that should allow it to offer its EVs at a lower up-front cost.